 However, many riverine ecosystems are still under stress from altered flow regimes, and from land-use practices that adversely affect water quality and aquatic habitat.
-The key initiatives being undertaken to meet this challenge at the state level are:
+The key initiatives being undertaken to meet this challenge are:

-- completing the remaining WSPS in the Murray-Darling Basin by 2011 and elsewhere before 2013 - progressing the recovery of water for the environment in the short term through RiverBank and The Living Murray, and in the longer term in cooperation with the Australian Government through the Water for the Future initiative - adjusting future WSPs to account for climate change impacts and the Murray-Darling Basin Plan currently being prepared by the Murray-Darling Basin Authority.
+- completing the remaining WSPs in the Murray-Darling Basin by 2011 and elsewhere before 2013 - progressing the recovery of water for the environment in the short term through RiverBank and The Living Murray, and in the longer term in cooperation with the Australian Government through the Water for the Future initiative - adjusting future WSPs to account for climate change impact and the Murray-Darling Basin Plan currently being prepared by the Murray-Darling Basin Authority.